 Using Trusts to Mitigate Inheritance Tax

-Transferring assets to a trust removes them from your estate, reducing inheritance tax liability.
+Transferring assets to a trust removes them from your estate for IHT purposes, reducing inheritance tax liability.
 Gifting money into most trusts is categorized as a Chargeable Lifetime Transfer (CLT).
 This classification can lead to tax implications.
 Trusts can be complex and may incur tax charges, so consulting a tax adviser is essential.

 Trusts have become more complex since 2006, and assets transferred to beneficiaries may incur tax charges.
 Despite these complexities, the benefits of using trusts in inheritance tax planning can be significant, especially with expert guidance.